o3de/o3de.org/content/docs/userguide/animation/editor/using-tags.md

 ---
-description: ' Learn how to use tags with animation graphs (AnimGraphs) in the &ALY;
+description: ' Learn how to use tags with animation graphs (AnimGraphs) in the Lumberyard Animation Editor. '
-  &animation-editor;. '
 title: Using Tags with Animation Graphs
 ---
 # Using Tags with Animation Graphs {#animation-editor-using-tags}